The Jam: In popular culture

-In September 2015, The Jam: About The Young Idea, the documentary film, directed by Bob Smeaton, was broadcast on Sky Arts, and packaged with a live 1980 Rockpalast DVD.
+In September 2015, The Jam: About the Young Idea, the documentary film, directed by Bob Smeaton, was broadcast on Sky Arts.
+The documentary was released on DVD, packaged with a recording of their 1980 live performance on German TV show Rockpalast.

-About The Young Idea at the Cunard Building in Liverpool was a much larger interactive experience, which picked up on the overwhelming success of the exhibition held at Somerset House.
-Drummer Rick Buckler was there on 1 July 2016 to open the exhibition, due to run until 25 September, but extended until 6 October due to popular demand.

-Curators, Paul Weller's sister Nicky, Den Davies and Russell Reader, drew together a wide range of memorabilia including records, badges, gold discs, stage suits, original instruments, and down to more personal items provided by the band members.
-A free app allowed visitors to engage with the exhibits by scanning VCodes as well as letting music lovers save five of their favourite exhibits from the show to a mobile device to enjoy in their own time.
+About the Young Idea was an exhibition held at the Cunard Building in Liverpool, which was opened by Buckler and ran from 1 July to 6 October 2016.
+Curators Nicky Weller, Den Davies and Russell Reader drew together a wide range of memorabilia including personal items provided by the band members.
+A free app allowed visitors to engage with the exhibits by scanning VCodes.

-This is the Modern World opened in Valley Gardens Brighton.
-Curated by Nicky Weller, it was the biggest ever collection of previously unseen Jam & Style Council memorabilia and ran from 1 August to 29 August 2022.
+This Is the Modern World was an exhibition held at Valley Gardens, Brighton, running from 1 August to 29 August 2022.
+Curated by Nicky Weller, it included a collection of previously unseen Jam and Style Council memorabilia.